Property Purchase Costs in Portugal: All you Need to Know

 These will generally be between 1-3% of the purchase price, depending on a number of factors.

 Currency transfer costs

-You will also need to consider the cost of maintaining your life in Portugal after your move – there are numerous costs that you will need to make on a monthly or yearly basis, including: local property and council taxes, community fees, utilities, insurance, maintenance costs, and council tax (IMI).
+You will also need to consider the cost of maintaining your life in Portugal after your move.
+There are numerous costs that you will need to allow for on a monthly or yearly basis.
+These include local property and council taxes, community fees, utilities, insurance, maintenance costs, and council tax (IMI).